Weak localization and antilocalization corrections to nonlinear transport: a semiclassical Boltzmann treatment: Boltzmann equation and its solution

 where

-The $+$ sign in the definition above corresponds to the weak localization case, whereas $-$ sign appears for weak antilocalization \cite{KimPRB2014}; $\nu_F$ -- is the density of states (DOS) at the Fermi level.
+The $+$ sign in the definition above corresponds to the weak localization case, whereas $-$ sign appears for weak antilocalization \cite{KimPRB2014}; $\nu_F$ -- is the density of states (DOS) at the Fermi level; the upper and lower cutoffs are given by mean-free path and the phase-coherence length correspondingly, $D$ -- is the diffusion constant, and $\mathcal{C}$ -- is a numerical prefactor that accounts for spin and/or isospin structure of the system.
 The equilibrium distribution function $f_{\text{eq}}(\bp, \br, t)$ is time-independent but we keep the redundant time index for the sake of bookkeeping.
 We also set $\hbar = 1$ throughout this calculation.

 In this work we consider a spatially homogeneous case with $f(\bp, \br, t) = f(\bp, t)$.
 For the applied external electric field $\dot{\bp} = e \bE$, thus, the Boltzmann equation takes the form

 It is more convenient to solve equations like Eq. \eqref{Boltzmann_time} in frequency domain, therefore, we introduce